jingyzhang/S3R/readme.md

 In clinical practice, a segmentation network is often required to continually learn on a sequential data stream from multiple sites rather than a consolidated set.
 However, during the continual learning process, existing methods are usually restricted by the poor network memorizability on previous sites when learning from images from a new site.
-In this project, we tackle an interesting problem setting of continual segmentation across multiple sites, by proposing a shape and semantics-based selective regularization ($S^3R$) to enhance both shape and semantic memory.
+In this project, we tackle this interesting problem setting of continual segmentation across multiple sites, by proposing a shape and semantics-based selective regularization (S<sup>3</sup>R) to enhance both shape and semantic preserving capabilities.

 ### Usage